Common Issues encountered when installing memory cards:

 Recording Issues: If the camera stops recording, it might be due to a full card.
 Check for an option to enable loop recording, or manually format the card to clear old footage.

 Poor Video Quality: If video quality degrades or recording stops unexpectedly, the memory card may not have a high enough write speed.
 Upgrade to a higher-speed card, such as UHS-I or UHS-II, for best performance.
+Most of our memory card are UHS-1 U3 which are rated for recording up to 4K so video quality shouldn’t be an issue.

 If you still need help or suspect that your product may be faulty please contact us at: amazon@lowpricememory.co.uk and we will be happy to assist you.